Aalesund-Techschool/shell-scripting/exercises/exercise-3.md

 ```

 ### 3.4 - Create bash scripts

+TODO - intro about for-loops here

+TODO - exercise with a simple for-loop

+TODO - intro about if-statements here

+TODO - exercise with an if-statement

+TODO - exercise with a for loop and if statement

+TODO - explain how to read command-line arguments

+TODO - exercise with command line arguments

 :book: These tasks require you to create bash scripts that you can execute in your shell.
 Remember to set the correct file permissions on each script file you create.